PRECIOUS-Gold bounces from 7 week low, eyes Bank of Japan

 “With interest rates set to be low over a period of time, gold is set to perform well in the near term,” she added.

-Ultra-low interest rates increase the appeal of gold, as it carries no yield and investors rely on a rise in the underlying price for a return on their investment.
+Ultra-low interest rates increases the appeal of gold, as it carries no yield and investors rely on a rise in the underlying price for a return on their investment.

 Commerzbank said in a note to clients that bullion remained vulnerable to losses, given the steep falls seen, adding that short term market players might well sell more of their positions.